-- (a) observe the highest standards of honesty and integrity, and avoid conduct which might suggest any departure from these standards; - (b) bring to the notice of the Shire President any dishonesty or possible dishonesty on the part of any other member, and in the case of an employee to the Chief Executive Officer. - (c) be frank and honest in their official dealing with each other.
+- (a) Observe the highest standards of honesty and integrity and avoid conduct which might suggest any departure from these standards. - (b) Bring to the notice of the Chief Executive Officer any dishonesty or possible dishonesty on the part of any other employee, and in the case of the Chief Executive Officer, refer to the Shire President in accordance with Shire Grievance and Complaint Handling policy and procedure. - (c) Be frank and honest in their official dealing with each other.

-4.3 Personal Communications and Social Media
+4.3 Personal Communications and social media

-- (a) Personal communications and statements made privately in conversation, written, recorded, emailed or posted in personal social media, have the potential to be made public, whether intended or not. - (b) Council Members and Committee Members will at all times exercise reasonable care and diligence in the performance of their duties, being consistent in their decision making but treating all matters on individual merits.
-Council members and committee members will be as informed as possible about the functions of the Council, and treat all members of the community honestly and fairly.
+- (a) Personal communications and statements made privately in conversation, written, recorded, emailed or posted in personal social media, have the potential to be made public, whether intended or not.
+Employees will also comply with Shire procedure and policy in relation to these public mediums. - (b) Staff will always exercise reasonable care and diligence in the performance of their duties, being consistent in their decision making but treating all matters on individual merits.
+Staff will be as informed as possible about the functions of the Council and treat all members of the community honestly and fairly.

-4.4 Performance of Duties
+4.4 Performance Of Duties

-- (a) While on duty, staff will give their whole time and attention to the Local Government's business and ensure that their work is carried out efficiently, economically and effectively, and that their standard of work reflects favourably both on them and on the Local Government. - (b) Council Members and Committee Members will at all times exercise reasonable care and diligence in the performance of their duties, being consistent in their decision making but treating all matters on individual merits.
-Council Members and Committee Members will be as informed as possible about the functions of the Council, and treat all members of the community honestly and fairly.
+- (a) While on duty, staff will give their whole time and attention to the Local Government's business and ensure that their work is carried out efficiently, economically and effectively, and that their standard of work reflects favourably both on them and on the Local Government. - (b) Staff will always exercise reasonable care and diligence in the performance of their duties, being consistent in their decision making but treating all matters on individual merits.
+Employees will be as informed as possible about the functions of the Council and treat all members of the community honestly and fairly.

-4.4 Compliance with Lawful Orders
+4.5 Compliance With Lawful Orders

-(a) Council Members, Committee Members and staff will comply with any lawful order given by any person having authority to make or give such an order, with any doubts as to the propriety of any such order being taken up with the superior of the person who gave the order and, if resolution cannot be achieved, with the Chief Executive Officer.

-(b) Council Members, Committee Members and staff will give effect to the lawful policies of the Local Government, whether or not they agree with or approve of them.
+- (a) Employees will comply with any lawful order given by any person having authority to make or give such an order, with any doubts as to the propriety of any such order being taken up with the superior of the person who gave the order and, if resolution cannot be achieved, with the Chief Executive Officer. - (b) Employees will give effect to the lawful policies of the Local Government, whether or not they agree with or approve of them.

-4.5 Administrative and Management Practices
+4.6 Administrative And Management Practices

-Council Members, Committee Members and staff will ensure compliance with proper and reasonable administrative practices and conduct, and professional and responsible management practices.
+(a) Staff will ensure compliance with proper and reasonable administrative practices and conduct, and professional and responsible management practices.

-4.6 Corporate Obligations
+4.7 Corporate Obligations